MaterializeInc/materialize/doc/developer/project-management.md

 # Project management

-*Originally authored by Nikhil Benesch, with some addition by Robert Grimm.
-Last updated October 1, 2019.*
+*Last updated February 18, 2020.*

 This note addresses a scary subject: project management.
 The current strategy is to impose the bare minimum amount of process to make sure everyone knows what to work on next.

 A problem I've had in other jobs is that the backlog is either non-durable, existing only in engineers' minds, or durable but essentially infinite, where no